 Prior to joining the Giants, Zaidi spent four years as the Los Angeles Dodgers’ General Manager, joining the club in November 2014.
 Working alongside President of Baseball Operations Andrew Friedman, Zaidi helped pilot the Dodgers to four consecutive division titles while advancing to the National League Championship Series from 2016-18, and the World Series from 2017-18.
 The Dodgers posted one of the best seasons in club his- tory in 2017, when the team established a Los Angeles record with a MLB-best 104 wins and won the National League pennant, earning recognition from Baseball America as its Organization of the Year.
 Los Angeles posted the second-best winning percentage in all of baseball (.584, 379-270) during Zaidi’s four-year stint.

-Prior to his work with the Dodgers, Zaidi spent 10 seasons with the Oakland A’s.
-He started as a baseball operations analyst in 2005 before being promoted to Director of Baseball Operations in 2009 and Assistant General Manager/Director of Baseball Operations in 2014.
-A’s General Manager Billy Beane credited Zaidi as playing a key role in the signing of Cuban outfielder and two-time All-Star Yoenis Céspedes in 2012.
+Zaidi began his career with the Oakland A’s, where he spent 10 seasons from 2005-2014.
+He began as a baseball operations analyst before being promoted to Director of Baseball Operations in 2009 and Assistant General Manager/Director of Baseball Operations in 2014.
 During Zaidi’s tenure with the A’s, the team reached the postseason four times, including three straight seasons from 2012-14.